 - Overall health of the mother.
 If you are already losing postpartum weight through breastfeeding and exercise, intermittent fasting may not be very helpful.

 - Presence of health problems in the mother or baby.
-Intermittent fasting may not be healthy for you or your baby if any of you have a health condition.
-For instance, if your baby has iron-deficiency anemia, intermittent fasting may not be advisable since you will need to maintain adequate iron levels in the breast milk.
+Intermittent fasting is not safe for you or your baby if any of you have a health condition such as diabetes Or if your baby has iron-deficiency anemia, intermittent fasting may not be advisable since you will need to maintain adequate iron levels in the breast milk.